-Vitamin B12 measurement is used to control subvitaminosis, to monitor supplement therapy, and to control patients with macular or mesoblastic anemia.
+Vitamin B12 measurement is used to check hypovitaminosis, monitor supplement therapy, and investigate patients with macrocytic or megaloblastic anemia.

 Possible Interpretations of Pathological Values

 - Increase: Chronic obstructive pulmonary disease, congestive heart failure, diabetes, hepatic cell damage, leukemia (chronic granulocytic), obesity, true polycythemia, renal failure (chronic)

 - Decrease: Anemia (malignant), atrophic gastritis, small intestinal bacterial overgrowth syndrome (SIBO), congenital transcobalamin II deficiency, Crohn's disease, gastrectomy or gastric bypass (removal of the parietal cells), hepatitis (alcoholic), ileal diseases, inflammatory bowel diseases, tapeworms and other intestinal parasites and worms, endogenous factor deficiency (malignant anemia), malabsorption, malnutrition, pancreatic insufficiency, sickle cell anemia, (severe) vegetarianism.
 Medications: p-aminosalicylic acid, antibacterials (neomycin), colchicine, omeprazole

 Laboratory test results are the most important parameter for the diagnosis and monitoring of all pathological conditions.
 70%-80% of diagnostic decisions are based on laboratory tests.
 The correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".

 Laboratory test results should not be interpreted from the numerical result of a single analysis.
 Test results should be interpreted in relation to each individual case and family history, clinical findings, and the results of other laboratory tests and information.
 Your personal physician should explain the importance of your test results.